Enter keyword and hit enter

 As a community landlord, we aim to provide safe, quality homes at lower rents than the private rental sector.

-We recently wrote to all our customers who rent a home from us to explain what your rent will be for the 2023/24 financial year, effective from 1st April 2023 and applied from 3rd April 2023.
+We recently wrote to all our customers who rent a home from us to explain what your rent will be for the 2024/25 financial year, effective from 1st April 2024.

 Please get in touch if you are worried about how you will pay your rent and need support.